 Create a FAULT MANAGEMENT subsystem.
 This subsystem collects the data it needs by interrogating other parts of the system or through its own historical data.
 It then isolates and perform corrective repairs to the system as needed.
 Give the FAULT MANAGEMENT subsystem the power it needs to take corrective actions.
-System Integrity should be small to monitor and invoke the FAULT MANAGEMENT subsystem, refer to figure 10, with little risk to the System Integrity system.
+SYSTEM INTEGRITY should be small to monitor and invoke the FAULT MANAGEMENT subsystem with little risk to the SYSTEM INTEGRITY system.